The Masked Singer next episode and how to watch online

 The Masked Singer SPOILERS!

-So far four of celebrities have left the competition and had their identity unmasked.
+So far five of celebrities have left the competition and had their identity unmasked.

 Episode 4: Saturday 18 January: Teddy Sheringham (Tree) leaves the competition.